ANU-0807/100-days-of-code/README.md

 - Day 21:
   Q41- To swap the first and last digit of a number.
   Q42- To check if a number is a perfect number.
+- Day 22:
+  Q43.
+To check if a number is a strong number.
+  Q44.
+To find the sum of the series: 1 + 3/4 + 5/6 + 7/8 + … up to n terms.
+- Day 23:
+  Q45.
+To find the sum of the series: 2/3 + 4/7 + 6/11 + 8/15 + ... up to n terms.
+  Q46.
+To print a pattern.
+- Day 24:
+  Q47.
+To print a pattern.
+  Q48.
+To print a pattern.
+- Day 25:
+  Q49.
+To print a pattern.
+  Q50.
+To print a pattern.
+- Day 26:
+  Q51.
+To print a pattern.
+  Q52.
+To print a pattern.
+- Day 27:
+  Q53.
+To print a pattern.
+  Q54.
+To print a pattern.
+- Day 28:
+  Q55.
+To print all the prime numbers from 1 to n.
+  Q56.
+To print elements of a one-dimensional array.
+- Day 29:
+  Q57.
+To find the sum of the array elements.
+  Q58.
+To find the maximum and minimum elements in an array.
+- Day 30:
+  Q59.
+To count even and odd numbers in an array.
+  Q60.
+To count positive, negative, and zero elements in an array.
+- Day 31:
+  Q61.
+To search for an element in an array using linear search.
+  Q62.
+To reverse an array without taking extra space.